 In preparation for an IVF procedure, couples may need to store semen specimens.
-Additionally, those with upcoming cancer treatments, military service, use of an egg donor cycle, for out of town issues or other personal reasons may also want to freeze their sperm.
+Additionally, those with upcoming cancer treatments, military service, use of an egg donor cycle, or for out of town issues/ other personal reasons may also want to freeze their sperm.

-Babies born from frozen sperm have had no long-term effects, nor is there an increased risk in birth defects.
+Babies born from frozen sperm have no negative long-term effects, nor is there an increased risk in birth defects.

 The fertility specialists and doctors have extensive experience and knowledge and are at the top of their field.
 Our lab offers the latest, most advanced assisted reproductive technology.
-With those combined, we have had high success in helping couples conceive using sperm or eggs that have been cryopreserved.
+We have high success rates in helping couples conceive using sperm or eggs that have been previously cryopreserved.

 Sperm freezing involves collecting, analyzing, and freezing a man’s semen specimen.
 The specimen is stored for later use in fertility treatments.
 This process is known as cryopreservation.

 - Routine screening for any infection (This includes HIV, HTLV, hepatitis, and syphilis)

 - Collecting a sperm sample or undergoing a sperm extraction procedure, if necessary

 - Sperm quality and quantity analysis